Tisvildeleje

-Tisvildeleje is the village and coastal part of the area known as Tisvilde located on the north coast of the island Zealand (Sjælland) in Denmark 60 km/40miles north of Copenhagen in Region Hovedstaden.
+Tisvildeleje is a village and the coastal part of the town Tisvilde, located on the north coast of the island of Zealand (Sjælland) in Denmark, 60 km/40miles north of Copenhagen in Region Hovedstaden.

-To the West, Tisvildeleje is bordered by the protected plantation of Tisvilde Hegn [hegn=fence], which is Denmark’s fifth largest forest.
-The beaches of Tisvildeleje, are known for their white sands and soft dunes.
+To the west, Tisvildeleje is bordered by the protected plantation of Tisvilde Hegn ("Tisvilde Fence"), which is Denmark's fifth largest forest.
+The beaches of Tisvildeleje are known for their white sands and soft dunes.

 The beach uses large boulders as rock armour and groynes for sea defense in most places.
 A sea wall also protects a stretch of the coast.

 History

 The name "Tisvilde" is derived from "Ti's vælde", meaning a place dedicated to the God Tyr.
 Where the church of Tibirke Kirke is situated nowadays, there was once a prehistoric “vi” meaning a holy place or place of sacrifice.
 In prehistoric times, humans were sacrificed here.
 At the foot of the church, is a spring which may have been a place of pilgrimage in days of old.
 "Leje" roughly translates as plain and used to be a fishermen's village.
 Now most of the fishermen's houses, are used as summer residences.

-Helene Spring in Tisvildeleje is located close to the sea and is among Denmark’s most famous springs.
-Legend has it, that anyone whose illness has not responded successfully to other forms of treatment, must come to the spring on 23 June, Sankt Hans or Midsummer's Eve.
-Draw the amount of water you expect to drink in the course of the night and then direct your steps towards Helene’s grave; stretched out there, drink of the mystic health-giving water, and when the morning light has finally dawned afresh, you will be cured of your ills.
+Helene Spring in Tisvildeleje is located close to the sea and is among Denmark's most famous springs.
+Legend has it that anyone whose illness has not responded successfully to other forms of treatment, must come to the spring on 23 June, Sankt Hans or Midsummer's Eve.
+"Draw the amount of water you expect to drink in the course of the night and then direct your steps towards Helene’s grave; stretched out there, drink of the mystic health-giving water, and when the morning light has finally dawned afresh, you will be cured of your ills."
 Helene's Tomb is now a rectangular, grazed area surrounded by low stone fences.
 The two boulders leaning against each other indicate Helene's Tomb.
 It is located at Sankt Helenevej, 3220 Tisvildeleje.